Policies and Procedures

 Corporate fines encourage residential students to collectively assume responsibility for maintaining an equitable and healthy living environment.
 An important tenet of residential communities is students holding their peers responsible for their actions.
 Students individually and collectively are financially responsible for damages that occur in each residential facility community area (i.e. lounges, hallways, bathrooms etc.).

-As members of a residence hall (or floor), house or apartment, all students are expected to meet together to resolve conflicts related to damages and theft of college property that cannot be attributed to a specific student(s) by other means.
+As members of a residence hall (or floor), house or apartment, all students are expected to meet together to resolve conflicts related to damages and theft of university property that cannot be attributed to a specific student(s) by other means.
 Corporate fines are assessed to student accounts in the Business Office at the end of the fall semester (if moving off-campus or transferring) and at the close of the spring semester.

 - Fire Safety and Fireworks — tampering with fire safety devices such as alarms, smoke detectors and extinguishers is prohibited.
 The possession and/or use of fireworks are also prohibited.
 Persons found to be in violation of this policy will be assessed a $50 minimum fine plus costs for repair and damage.
 A violation of this policy is also subject to city and state fire codes and may be referred to the Sioux Falls Fire Department.